This issue brief was updated on November 19, 2020

 Kathy Baughman McLeod, senior vice president and director, Adrienne Arsht-Rockefeller Foundation Resilience Center

 At the G20 finance ministers’ meeting in Riyadh in February, the United States for the first time in the Trump administration allowed the financial stability implications of climate change to be included in the communiqué.1Richard Partington, “G20 sounds alarm over climate emergency despite US objections,” The Guardian, February 23, 2020, https://www.theguardian.com/world/2020/feb/23/g20-sounds-alarm-over-climate-emergency.
-Further, the Trump administration’s increasing willingness to discuss climate change over the past year has opened the door for a grand bargain on energy and climate action.
+Six months later G20 energy ministers endorsed Saudi Arabia’s circular carbon economy and committed to reduce emissions (although it was silent on climate change and ending fossil fuel subsidies).
 The G20’s engagement earlier this year on the collapse in oil prices and the ensuing economic repercussions has also created an opportunity for the G20 to develop an energy governance role that benefits all economies while also mandating commitments to carbon emission reductions.
 With oil prices at record-low levels, now is the time to phase out harmful subsidies.
-Any coordinated fiscal package must be adapted to prioritize “green” investments such as clean energy technologies, including nuclear energy and efforts to lower hydrocarbons’ carbon footprint (without which a compromise will not be possible), nature-based climate solutions such as reforestation and sustainable agriculture, and climate adaptation efforts.
+Any coordinated fiscal package must be adapted to prioritize “green” investments such as clean energy technologies which were mentioned repeatedly in the G20 energy ministers’ communique, including nuclear energy and efforts to lower hydrocarbons’ carbon footprint (without which a compromise will not be possible), nature-based climate solutions such as reforestation and sustainable agriculture, and climate adaptation efforts.